McChoc/BlocInterpreter/README.md

 #### Unary minus operator `-`

-When its operand is of type [number](#number), it will compute the numeric negation of its operand.
+If its operand is a [number](#number), it will compute the numeric negation of its operand.

 ```python
 -4;     # evaluates to -4